Kazauwa/14_pre_commit_hook/README.md

 First of all, make sure that shebang line in **tests.py** is pointing to your python interpreter.

 ### Linux & Mac OS X
-Specify venv interpreter or use systems' default.
+Specify venv interpreter or use system's default.
 This can be found with

 `$ which python`